About Us

 It's now 2009 and I'm still writing about colour.
 I figured that I should be formally trained as a colour analyst.
 In researching PCA systems, none was convincing enough for the investment until I happened upon Sci\ART.
 The blend of Kathryn Kalisz's expertise in colour classification with her artist’s eye for colour harmony were the partnership that convinced me.

-Plain as day, I could see the improvement in my appearance.
+I was trained by Sci/ART analyst Terry Wildfong (www.yournaturaldesign.com) who taught me how objective and detailed a great colour analysis can be.
+Plain as day, I could see the improvement in my appearance when I wore Dark Winter colours, as if I had magically been transformed from faded to present.
 Once you’ve seen it, going back to random is harder than staying on track.
-I had a way to shop that was miles beyond buying what I liked.
+I had a way to shop that was miles better than buying what I liked, with a system to guide my decisions.

 The first week was unsteady.
 Some habits were easy to leave behind, recognizing them for the security blankets they were, and others took longer to let go.
 As I wrote about the journey, the colour category of the blog outweighed all the others.
 A Greener Tea was retired and 12 Blueprints appeared.

 If you wonder where 12 Blueprints comes from, it refers to the 12 Seasons (or groups of natural colouring) and their colour palettes.
 Every person within a group is an individual in their appearance preferences but in terms of their colours, they share more than they differ.
-When you have your palette of colours, you have the blueprint to build a wardrobe in colours that look better on you than any others, whichever style you prefer.
+When you have your palette of colours, you have the blueprint to build a wardrobe in colours that look better on you than any others, in any style you prefer.

 Purpose